GTDae/asteroids/README.md

 ## Scoring System & High Scores

 To make the game more competitive, a scoring system has been implemented.
-Destroying asteroids now awards points based on their size:
+Destroying asteroids now awards points based on their size

 - Large Asteroid: 3 points